 Many tenants encounter problems that landlords install security cameras around apartment hallways, entrances or inside the rental property, which causes growing concerns about violation of privacy.
 So, here we discuss whether a landlord can put security cameras legally in the rental house, and what you should do if you find hidden security cameras in your rental property.

-Is Legal for Landlords to Putting Surveillance Cameras around Rental Property?
+- Is It Legal for Landlords to Put Security Cameras in Rental Property

 Landlords always have a long catalogue of justifications and reasons to feel entitled to protect their rental properties by installing surveillance cameras without gaining consent from tenants or house guests.

-There is no definite legal framework in place to justify landlords' legality to install surveillance cameras around the perimeter.
+There is no definite legal framework in place to justify landlords' legality to install security cameras in apartment buildings.